WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/s.md

 In user documentation, it's OK to use slider when you need to describe the UI element used to set a value on a continuous range of possible values, such as screen brightness or volume.

-For more information, see [Dropdown list, combo box, and spin box](https://make.wordpress.org/docs/style-guide/developer-content/ui-elements/#dropdown-list-combo-box-and-spin-box).
+For more information, see [UI elements](https://make.wordpress.org/docs/style-guide/developer-content/ui-elements/).

 ## SMTP